U.S. military to accept transgender recruits on Monday: Pentagon

 The Trump administration previously said in legal papers that the armed forces were not prepared to train thousands of personnel on the medical standards needed to process transgender applicants and might have to accept "some individuals who are not medically fit for service."

-The Obama administration had set a deadline of July 1 of this year to begin accepting transgender recruits.
+The Obama administration had set a deadline of July 1, 2017, to begin accepting transgender recruits.
 But Trump's defense secretary, James Mattis, postponed that date to Jan.
-1, which the president's ban then put off indefinitely.
+1, 2018, which the president's ban then put off indefinitely.

-Trump also has taken other steps aimed at rolling back transgender rights.
-In October, his administration said that a federal law banning gender-based workplace discrimination does not protect transgender employees, reversing an Obama-era position.
+Trump has taken other steps aimed at rolling back transgender rights.
+In October, his administration said a federal law banning gender-based workplace discrimination does not protect transgender employees, reversing another Obama-era position.
 In February, Trump rescinded guidance issued by the Obama administration saying that public schools should allow transgender students to use the restroom that corresponds to their gender identity.

-(Reporting by Lawrence Hurley and Idrees Ali; Additional reporting by Andrew Chung; Editing by Eric Beech and Will Dunham)
+(Reporting by Lawrence Hurley and Idrees Ali; Additional reporting by Andrew Chung; Editing by Will Dunham and Leslie Adler)